Tinker Cliffs: Hike the Andy Layne Trail to Epic Views in Catawba, Virginia

 Andy Layne Trail

 It’s a 3.0-mile hike on the Andy Layne Trail to reach the Appalachian Trail.
-Make note that you will be walking across private property, so stay on trail.
+You will be walking across private property, so stay on trail.

 The private land was donated by the adjacent Roanoke Cement Company.
 You may even hear the rumblings of the cement plant these first few miles.

 Your first steps may be muddy, too.
-This depends on how recently there was a good rain, of course.
+This depends on how recently there was a heavy rain.
 On my hike, the trail was mostly sloppy and mucky.

 It had just rained the night before.
 Not much, but it was enough to make for a messy hike.
 This made all the steps on this hike rather slippery.